cblanquera/intime/README.md

  - If miner owns 1000-1499 years -> 6 zeros of difficulty
  - If miner owns 1500-1999 years -> 7 zeros of difficulty

-> Note: Still need to vary the amounts
+> NOTE: Still need to vary the amounts

 ### Energy